- Fata Morgana

 On the educational trail, you will pass through a well-preserved suburban agricultural landscape that used to be intensively farmed in the past.
 You will see individual farmsteads with remaining fragments of gardens, orchards, vineyards, and pastures.
 The whole area is valuable both ecologically and biologically, geomorphologically, and to a large extent also historically.

 The most valuable places you will visit - Havránka, Salabka, and Velká Skála - were declared protected areas.

-The educational trail begins at the intersection of the holloway and the Nádvorní street, about 25 m from the southern ticket office.
-On the three-kilometre trail, you will find a total of 9 information panels and a beautiful panorama of the Pustá Vinice moorland.
+The educational trail begins at the intersection of Holloway and Nádvorní Street, about 25 m from the southern ticket office.
+On the three-kilometer trail, you will find a total of 9 information panels and a beautiful panorama of the Pustá Vinice moorland.

 You should reserve at least 2 hours for the entire route.
 The ascent from the first panel via the holloway is full of potholes, river boulders, and pebbles and is quite demanding.
 Another demanding section is the steep ascent from the Haltýř river source to the Velká Skála natural monument.

 The whole trail is well-marked with educational trail signs - a white square with a diagonal green stripe.
 The educational trail ends at the bus 112 stop called Kovárna.
 You can also leave the trail in the middle.
 From the botanical garden parking lot, you can go to buses 144 and 102 (the Na Pazderce stop) which take you to metro line C - Kobylisy.

 On the educational trail, you will visit the only two moorlands in Prague: the Salabka natural monument and the Havránka natural monument, where heather grows in a location called Pustá Vinice.
 Smaller areas with heather grow also here in Troja on the chert outcrops above the Haltýř river source and on Velká Skála.